-On November 1, 2018 The Pi Group (Pi Executive, Perpetual Insights, Perpetual Ambition, and Pi Consulting Solutions) will continue to engage our Consumer Brand Community through our Annual Pi Speaker Series.
+On November 1, 2018 The Pi Group (Pi Executive, Perpetual Insights, Perpetual Ambition, and Pi Consulting Solutions) continued with our tradition of engaging our Consumer Brand Community through our Annual Pi Speaker Series.

-The theme of this year’s Speaker Series will be Artificial Intelligence and Its Effect on Consumer Brands.
-The event will be held at WeWork at Bryant Park located at 54 W 40th Street in New York City from 6-9pm.
+The theme of this year’s Speaker Series was Artificial Intelligence and Its Effect on Consumer Brands.
+The event was be held at WeWork at Bryant Park located at 54 W 40th Street in New York City from 6-9pm.

 We believe Artificial Intelligence has the potential to be the most transformative thing ever created by human beings.
 It will touch every part of our lives.
 The advancements stemming from AI will change how we relate to technology, it will change how we relate to each other, it may even change how we perceive what it means to be human.
 With all of this disruption coming from the rapid rise of these technologies, we are at an important juncture in framing the public discourse around the application of AI – both positive and negative.
 Technology is a core component of any successful business and is a determining factor in whether a company delivers on its brand promise.
 Because of this, we believe it is central to talent acquisition and retention and is a perfect subject for an evening of lively discussion and thought-provoking debate.

-The event will be opened by our Keynote Guest Speaker Rob McCargow who is the Director of Artificial Intelligence at PwC and his insight will be followed by a dynamic panel of experts who will share their experiences with AI to date and what their vision is for a future where the robots become our colleagues.
+The event was opened by our Keynote Guest Speaker Rob McCargow who is the Director of Artificial Intelligence at PwC and his insight will be followed by a dynamic panel of experts who will share their experiences with AI to date and what their vision is for a future where the robots become our colleagues. teh event featured an expert panel discussion following Rob’s Keynote.

 Rob McCargow, Director of Artificial Intelligence at PwC, will discuss how we prepare for an age dominated by AI and how we cope with the many changes this technology will bring.
 Rob works with partners across academia, government, technology vendors and start-ups, and other key stakeholders, in order to drive innovation and develop new services for clients.
 He is an evangelist for responsible technology and promotes awareness of the growing ethical agenda relating to AI.